LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

       Tue, 17 Oct 2017 13:38:24 GMT - info: DEBUG: HelloWorld - onPost request, no name parameter provided... using default value

-We now have an iControl LX extension that is able to handle ``GET`` and ``POST`` requests but also provide debugging information.
+We now have an iControl LX extension that is able to handle ``GET`` and ``POST`` requests as well as provide debugging information.

 Task 2 - Update our iControl LX Extension - Perform a REST API Call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^